arth-upadhyay/Anvaya/README.md

 1. Long-press the Anvaya app icon and tap **App Info**.
 2. Go to **Battery Usage**.
 3. Enable **Allow background activity** (or set to "Unrestricted").

+## 💻 For Developers (Building from Source)
+If you want to modify the code: clone this repository, open the project in Android Studio, and sync the Gradle files.
+You can then build a custom APK or push directly to a connected device.

 ## ⚠️ Current Status
 Version 1.0 focuses entirely on the background engine and loop-prevention logic.
 The front-end interface is currently a placeholder and is not connected to the background service.
 Dynamic UI configuration will be introduced in V2.0.